fedecarg/apify-library/README.md

 Web services are a great way to extend your application, however, adding a Web API to an existing web application can be a tedious and time-consuming task.
 Apify was developed to ease that pain.
-It takes certain common patterns found in most web services and abstract them so that you can quickly write Web APIs [without having to write too much code][9].
+It takes certain common patterns found in most web services and abstract them so that you can quickly write Web APIs without having to write too much code ([example][9]).

 See it in action: http://www.youtube.com/watch?v=7ptoB0yCsDo